Knotis/knotisapi-js/docs/source/basics.rst

         auth_uri: 'https://knotis.com/oauth2/token/'  // TRAILING SLASH REQUIRED HERE!!!
     }

-Once you have your configuration object generated initilizing the api is as simple as:
+Once you have your configuration object generated initializing the api is as simple as:

 .. code-block:: js
     :linenos: